[HD: This is Part II of a two-part post. If you haven’t yet read Part I, please do so now, or this won’t make as much sense as it should.]

 The zebra diagnoses they’ve seen can also convince them that rare conditions aren’t as rare as one would think, leading them to hunt for problems that are unlikely to be present, at best.
 When doctors have been practicing medicine for a long time, their gut instincts become well-honed and well-trusted.
 If they have a strong feeling that a patient has something unusual, they might become invested in that diagnosis, even if test results suggest otherwise.
 After all, testing isn’t perfect; if it comes back negative, they could dismiss it as a false negative and make the diagnosis anyway.
 This might help explain why the Endocrinologist I described above diagnosed a patient with hypothyroidism, despite normal thyroid function studies, negative thyroid antibodies, no evidence for a pituitary problem, and a negative TRH stimulation test!

 Another reason why doctors go rogue is because we want to help people, as I’ve already explained.
 But it’s more complicated than that.
 All three of the rogue physicians I described have created a cult of personality that feeds their egos, and that gets scary real fast.
-Take the Allergist for example, because I know her best.
+Take “Dr. Jones” for example, because I know her best.
 She is the classic BWOC (Big Woman on Campus).
-To our colleagues and patients who don’t know any better she speaks in pseudo-scientific language – dense with Immunology references – which goes way above our heads and, therefore, sounds like she must know what she’s doing.
-I’ve checked with other Allergists I trust, though, and guess what?
+To our colleagues and patients who don’t know any better she speaks in pseudo-scientific language – which goes way above our heads and, therefore, sounds like she must know what she’s doing.
+I’ve checked with other physicians in her specialty who I trust, though, and guess what?
 She’s operating in a data-free zone.

 But where do my colleagues send a patient who has something that defies diagnosis?
-Dr. Jones, the Allergist.
+Dr. Jones, the brilliant, outside-the-box thinker.
 Allow me to set the scene for that first visit: the patient has been bouncing around various specialties for months or years, with no answers.
 The patient then lands in Dr. Jones’ office and she says, with supreme confidence, “I know what you have, and I’m going to make you better.”
-For good measure, she even draws diagrams of T-cells and other technical immunological stuff that the patient has no hope of comprehending, thus solidifying her godlike status in the patient’s mind.
+For good measure, she even draws complicated diagrams of cellular stuff that the patient has no hope of comprehending, thus solidifying her godlike status in the patient’s mind.
 I have seen patients work with her for years, as she always has another rabbit hole she can drag them down when her first fifteen treatments haven’t worked.

 The most frustrating part?
 They keep following her like lemmings.
 I believe that this also helps explain why my patients who have nearly been killed by their naturopaths return to the same quacks.
 The naturopaths talk a great game, proving that it’s better to look good than to be good.
 All you need is confidence; forget knowledge.